Dynamics and frictional dissipation from treading in the puddle

 where $\frac{\lambda r_c }{2\sigma_{lg}}x_0^2=\sin\theta$.
 This greatly simplifies the integration to give $\sin\theta \ln x_0$ and $\sin\theta x_0^2/4$ for Eqs.(\ref{Hc integral}) and (\ref{volume conservation}), respectively.
 Combining these two results immediately predicts that

-which agrees well with the experimental data in Fig. \ref{H_star vs r_c}.
+which agrees well with the experimental data in the inset of Fig. \ref{rc_vs_R}.

-During the pinch-off phenomenon, the bottleneck is found to plunge toward the pool surface before breaking up, as shown in Fig. \ref{evolve}(c, d).
-To understand the outcome in Fig. \ref{zm vs rm}, Eq.(\ref{r_m vs r_t}) turns out to be applicable if we treat $z_m$ and $r_m$ as the variables while fixing $r_t$ at $r_c$.
-This success implies that their relationship is mostly dictated by the geometric constraints from the contact angle at both ends of the water column.
+During the pinch-off, the bottleneck plunges toward the pool surface before breaking up, as shown in Fig. \ref{evolve}(c, d).
+By fixing $r_t$ at $r_c$, Eq. (\ref{r_m vs r_t}) can successfully fit Fig. \ref{zm vs rm}.
+This implies that the relation between $z_m$ and $r_m$ is mostly dictated by the geometric constraints from the contact angle at both ends of the water column.

 As shown in Fig. \ref{H_star_vs_R}, the theoretical prediction fails to describe the data for $R$ larger than 23 mm.
 To be precise, the correlation turns negative.
 This turn of events involves the water jet that shoots up after dropping a stone into a pool.
 When $R$ is large, the amount of water that needs to be squeezed out of the liquid column during stage II is also large.
 This rapid transfer of water creates a cavity that is later compressed by hydrostatic pressure, which leads to the formation of a jet.
 After the liquid jet spouts upward and hits the cylinder, it bounces back and carries more water than it brought in.
 This reduces $r_c$ to a second critical radius that we denote by $r_{c2}<r_c$ whose relation with $R$ and $H^\star$ can be found in Fig. \ref{rc_vs_R}.